bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

 This means `131` database requests.

-Ok, you can cache some stuff, maybe some authors collide, but in order to write a performant code, you would have to write a bunch of non-reusable code.
+Ok, you can cache some stuff, maybe some authors collide, but in order to write a performant implementation you would have to write a bunch of non-reusable code.

 But this is just a simple query, imagine something deeper nested.
 For Nova, it's a breeze.